XCVIIXVII/XCVIIXVII/README.md

 </ul>

 <h3 align="left">🌟 Personal Statement</h3>
 <p>I’m on an endless quest for knowledge, always chasing the next exciting thing.
 With undiagnosed ADHD, I keep things thrilling by jumping into new tech adventures daily.
-It’s all about keeping curiosity alive and boredom at bay—one code snippet at a time! 🌟</p>
+It’s all about keeping curiosity alive and boredom at bay-one code snippet at a time! 🌟</p>

 <h3 align="left">📚 Future Learning Plans</h3>
 <ul>